-Help us imagine what's next
+Thank you for helping us to imagine what's next

-Giving Day launch night
+Giving Day launch party

 Giving Day events

 Hundreds of staff and students attended the #QUTGivingDay campus events on Thursday 16 May.
 They enjoyed complimentary bliss balls and smoothies, and had the opportunity to sample sustainable and nutritious food developed locally to help solve the world's major food challenges.